Days 1 & 2: Livingstone, Zambia—Victoria Falls

 This afternoon we fly to the private reserve of Linyanti, dramatic big-game country.
 Its tree-dotted plains are home to lion, leopard, spotted hyena and rare wild dog as well as tremendous elephant herds.
-We encounter wildlife in amazing proximity on game drives, guided walks and boat excursions on the Linyanti River, at a pace that allows us to take full advantage of the numerous photo opportunities that arise.
+We encounter wildlife in amazing proximity on game drives and guided walks (safety permitting) along the Linyanti River, at a pace that allows us to take full advantage of the numerous photo opportunities that arise.
 In the evenings

 we relax at our private camp, with well-appointed tents evocative of an earlier era of safari travel.
 Through the thorny acacia branches

 we see more stars than we ever dreamed of, scattered across an impossibly black tableau.
 Time-release shots of the night sky are amazing!